Skip to main content

 Myanmar: Food insecurity in Myanmar has risen sharply amid the worst humanitarian crisis in its recent history, affecting 13.3 million or one in four people.

-Somalia: A total 3.4 million people are facing acute food insecure in Somalia.
+Somalia: A total of 3.4 million people are facing acute food insecure in Somalia.
 Above-average rainfall and localized floods, during the Gu rainy season (April–June), affected 268,000 people and damaged livelihood assets.

 South Sudan: South Sudan is simultaneously drowning and drying as the climate crisis tightens its grip.
-An unprecedented flooding crisis has swallowed large swathes of the country while other parts are grappling with devastating drought.
+An unprecedented flooding crisis has swallowed large swathes of the country while other parts are grappling with devastating drought

 Syria: Syria remains among the ten countries with the highest number of hungry people globally, but a funding crunch has forced WFP to end its food assistance programme.